 Everything else hits right on the nose.
 The film’s suspense is conducted in all the right places – the rescue of Ginger from the chicken-pie making machine is the highlight of the show.
 The characters, especially the plucky Ginger who comes in the unmistakable nasal upper-class accent of Julia Sawalha of Absolutely Fabulous (1992-6), are entirely endearing.

 The Aardman team’s love of lunatic contraptions also makes for a good deal of fun – notably the chicken-pie making machine and the wonderfully ramshackle ornithopter unveiled at the climax.
 Scripter Karey Kirkpatrick has a clear love of puns – Rocky introduces himself as the Lone Free Ranger; all Ginger can afford to pay the two rats is literally chickenfeed; when the call comes to take away the chocks so that the plane can lift off, the chickens promptly remove a chocolate box; and right at the end of film comes one last gag making an amusing play on the question of which came first – the chicken or the egg.
 The result is, in all, a rather appealing effort.

 The next feature from the Aardman people was Wallace & Gromit in The Curse of the Were-Rabbit (2005), followed by the cartoon animated Flushed Away (2006) and Arthur Christmas (2011), and The Pirates!
-Band of Misfits (2012), which combined both Claymation and computer-drawn animation, while Shaun the Sheep Movie (2015) and Early Man (2018) made a return to Claymation animation.
+Band of Misfits (2012), which combined both Claymation and computer-drawn animation, while Shaun the Sheep Movie (2015), Early Man (2018) and Farmageddon (2019) made a return to Claymation animation.